LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/branches.rst

       * main
       update-branch

-.. admonition:: Warning!

-   Sometimes when switching between branches, you might see a lot of red squiggly lines underneath code you were confident worked when you left your branch.

-   Give your IDE a few seconds to catch up and they should go away.

 .. _rename-branch:

 Renaming a Branch
 -------------------

 Sometimes you might want to rename a branch.
-You can do that in a few ways to do this.
+You can do that in a few ways.
 While we are currently on our ``main`` branch, let's rename ``update-branch`` to ``array-update``.

 .. admonition:: Example